-Normally, the critical generating unit with the largest power output will not be moved to the LHS of FCAS constraint equations.
-It is impractical (or impossible in Tasmania with the three Gordon units aggregated) to do this, and there is little market benefit in terms of improved optimisation of FCAS dispatch with energy dispatch.
+Tasmania for with the three Gordon units aggregatedand Pelican Point in South Australia) large physical generators are registered as an aggregate and cannot be moved to the LHS. to do this, and there is little market benefit in terms of improved optimisation of FCAS dispatch with energy dispatch.